ApollosProject/apollos-templates/README.md

 MATCH_PASSWORD=<password>
 ```

+Use Xcode to switch the certificate and profile settings to "Manual" and choose the new certificates and profiles that you just created.

+[PIC]

-Next, the `Fastfile`, change all instances of `apolloshchurchapp` and `apolloschurchappprod` to your projects condensed name.
+Next, in the `Fastfile`, change all instances of `apolloshchurchapp` and `apolloschurchappprod` to your projects condensed name.
 It's probably Whatever name you defined earlier with no spaces.
 You can be sure from `ios/<name>.xcodeproj`

 Lastly, in the `Appfile` change, the following variables: